hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/login-ssh.md

     - submit03.unibe.ch
     - submit04.unibe.ch

-    To log in to UBELIX, you can choose any one.
+    To access UBELIX, **you can choose any one**.
 If the load on a login node is high, you can log out and pick another one.
 When using a terminal multiplexer like tmux or screen, you can directly log in to the login node where your tmux/screen session is running.

 ### Mac/Linux/Unix